spotlightpa/poor-richard/content/news/2021-07-22-SPLDAVIDSONXX.md

 HARRISBURG — A Delaware County state lawmaker has been charged with theft and other crimes following a years-long investigation into allegations that she misused campaign and taxpayer funds when seeking reimbursement for expenses.

-The charges by the state Office of Attorney General against State Rep. Margo L. Davidson, a Democrat serving Upper Darby and the surrounding communities, revolve around expense reimbursements she received between 2015 and 2019.
+The charges by the Pennsylvania Office of Attorney General against State Rep. Margo L. Davidson, a Democrat serving Upper Darby and the surrounding communities, revolve around expense reimbursements she received between 2015 and 2019.

 Prosecutors said Davidson allegedly requested overnight reimbursements for time she did not actually spend in Harrisburg.
-Those reimbursements, known as per diems, are given to most Pennsylvania legislators when they travel to the Capitol from their home districts.
+Those reimbursements, <a href="https://www.spotlightpa.org/news/2021/03/pa-coronavirus-lawmakers-legislature-expenses-highest-paid-united-states/">known as per diems</a>, are given to most Pennsylvania legislators when they travel to the Capitol from their home districts.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>